soumini-27/Customer-behavior-Analysis/Readme.md

 ---

 ## Overview
-This project focuses on analyzing customer behavior data to uncover insights related to purchasing habits, subscription status, demographic segments, and product performance.
+Analyzed customer purchasing behavior to identify churn drivers and retention opportunities.
+Used SQL for data extraction and Python for clustering and regression analysis.
+Findings informed targeted strategies that could improve retention.
 The goal is to transform raw customer-level data into meaningful business insights through structured data preparation, analysis, and visualization.
 The final output is an interactive Power BI dashboard designed to support data-driven decision-making.

 ---